levackt/rpi-kubernetes-led-demo/README.md

 ### Start a Camel route using Pi4J

-  This route that toggles the state of the GPIO pin every second.
+  This route toggles the state of the GPIO pin every second.

         from("timer:default?period=1000").to("pi4j-gpio://GPIO_01?mode=DIGITAL_OUTPUT&state=LOW&action=TOGGLE");